Development Intern (WA #1920-80)

-In this role, the intern will assist the American Lung Association Development staff to promote and execute fundraising activities to gain experience in the field of special event planning.
+In this role, the intern the American Lung Association Development staff to promote and execute fundraising activities to gain experience in the field of special event planning.

 This is a great opportunity for the intern to enhance their skills in organization, multi-tasking and communications.
 The intern can expect to develop confidence and marketable skills by engaging in or assisting with many of the following activities: